frankiej60/Coronavirus-EDA/README.md

 ### Data Analysis
 ---
-Some insights from the analysis would be;
+Some insights from the analysis would include;
     - Changes in number of affected cases over time
     - Change in cases over time at country level
     - Latest number of affected cases